lucapette/web/main/content/writing/my-engineering-management-values.md

 as possible to the design.

-I love the approach: it's more inclusive than a meeting because it doesn't require any attendance at a specific time while also requiring less maintenance from me as a moderator.
+I love the approach: it's more inclusive than a meeting because it doesn't require attendance at a specific time while also requiring less maintenance from me as a moderator.

 Discussions in written form tend to be more thoughtful than in-person ones because people have time to think things through.